DailyVaher/onlineappointment2/README.md

 # onlineappointment2

 This is a simple onlineappointment app built with Vue.js and Express.js.
-It uses plain json array to tore notes.
+It uses plain json array to store notes.

 ## Project management